Pell35/Pell35/README.md

 - 🎯 My goal is to find a job where I can keep learning and make connections in the coding world.
 - 💻 I’m eager to collaborate on projects that enhance my skills and positively impact people's lives.
 Let’s connect and innovate together!
 - 😄 Pronouns: she/her
-- 🗓️ Currently, I'm participating in my own October Coding Challenge to keep my GitHub contributions active, and also utilizing Codewars and Freecodecamp.
+- 🗓️ Currently, I'm participating in my alumni programs quarterly challenge to create a finance tracking app.
 - 🎓 LaunchCode Bootcamp Alumni
 - ⚡ Fun fact: I love to learn and am always picking up new hobbies!